 Tuesday, 6th October 1914

-As Orderly Officer to Colonel Seely we visited, under heavy fire, the advanced trenches in front of Hove and as far as Linth, and induced a retreating Belgian battalion to take cover and open fire on the enemy.
-We then visited three batteries of artillery at Veldicant, the visits being apparently highly appreciated both by the Belgian officers and men.
-We also visited the entrenched British forts inside the Route Militaire, the gunners therein giving us a most hearty welcome.
+As Orderly Officer to Colonel Seely, we visited, under heavy fire, the advanced trenches in front of Hove and as far as Linth and induced a retreating Belgian battalion to take cover and open fire on the enemy.
+We then visited three artillery batteries at Veldicant, the visits highly appreciated by the Belgian officers and men.
+We also visited the entrenched British forts inside the Route Militaire, the gunners giving us a hearty welcome.
 The roads in every direction were filled with an endless mass of poor refugees, making even foot traffic almost impossible.

 Wednesday, 7th October 1914

-Early in this morning Colonel G.T.M.
-Bridges had asked me to take service with the British troops, as I could do nothing further for the refugees, and ordered me to purchase comforts for the British troops.
-I collected cigarettes, tobacco, chocolate, and small tins of potted meat sufficient to go round 10,000 men.
-These were conveyed during the afternoon to the Headquarters at Vieux-Dieu, and early that evening was distributed throughout the trenches.
+Early this morning, Colonel G.T.M.
+Bridges had asked me to take service with the British troops, as I could do nothing further for the refugees, and ordered me to purchase comforts for the British forces.
+I collected cigarettes, tobacco, chocolate, and small tins of potted meat for around 10,000 men.
+These were conveyed during the afternoon to the Headquarters at Vieux-Dieu, and, early that evening, were distributed throughout the trenches.
 Later in the forenoon, we revisited several forts along the Route Militaire.
-At nine o'clock on the same evening, we motored to the advanced trenches beyond Vieux-Dieu, occupied by British troops, and proceeded thereafter to the British Headquarters, situated in a château almost midway between the Porte de Malines and Vieux-Dieu.
-We returned to the Hotel St. Antoine, Antwerp, shortly after half-past eleven, and there learnt that a most gracious message of encouragement to the British troops at Antwerp had been received from Hist Majesty, King George.
-This as at once transmitted to Headquarters, and aroused great enthusiasm not only amongst the high officials comprising the Belgian Staff but in all ranks.
+At nine o'clock on the same evening, we motored to the advanced channels beyond Vieux-Dieu, occupied by British troops.
+He proceeded to the British Headquarters, situated in a château almost midway between the Porte de Malines and Vieux-Dieu.
+We returned to the Hotel St. Antoine, Antwerp, shortly after half-past eleven, and there learnt that a most gracious message of encouragement to the British troops at Antwerp had been received from His Majesty, King George.
+This is at once transmitted to Headquarters and aroused great enthusiasm amongst the high officials comprising the Belgian Staff and in all ranks.

-At 11.15 P.M., while sitting with Colonels Seely and Bridges in the empty St Antoine, the first shell burst.
+At 11.15 P.M., the first shell burst while sitting with Colonels Seely and Bridges in the empty St Antoine hotel.
 It was thought that it had pierced the hotel roof.
 This was not the case, as it fell in the Place Verte close by.
-Thereafter the bombardment continued without intermission.
+After that, the bombardment continued without intermission.